 Corn Bread Sausage Stuffing With Apples Recipe

-This agreeably all-American Corn Bread Sausage Stuffing recipe is good with any poultry.
+This agreeably all-American Corn Bread Sausage Stuffing recipe is perfect with any poultry.

 Enough stuffing for a 20-pound turkey, 12 to 14 portions